-Sukhchain Singh*, Pawan Gupta and Jeena Gupta Pages 1 - 12 ( 12 )
+Sukhchain Singh*, Pawan Gupta and Jeena Gupta* Pages 619 - 630 ( 12 )

-Results: Camphor was found to possess maximum structural similarity with Fenchone (similarity-index 100).
-Molecular docking demonstrates that binding modes of the Fenchone were also similar to Camphor against protein Cytochrome CYP101D1 (PDB ID: 4C9K).
-Fenchone was also demonstrated to possess antioxidant activity (IC50: 3.32±0.008mM), antimicrobial activity (MIC: 0.49mM) and a very strong antifungal activity.
-Fenchone protects yeast cells from H2O2 induced cytotoxicity and cytotoxic to cancerous Hela cells (IC50: 12.63±0.12 μM).
-Fenchone treatment also showed decreased activity of antioxidant enzymes Glutathione-S-transferase, catalase and lipid peroxidase.
+Results: Camphor was found to possess maximum structural similarity with fenchone (similarityindex 100).
+Molecular docking demonstrated that the binding modes of fenchone were also similar to camphor against protein Cytochrome CYP101D1 (PDB ID: 4C9K).
+Fenchone also demonstrated to possess an antioxidant activity (IC50: 3.32±0.008mM), an antimicrobial activity (MIC: 0.49mM) and a very strong antifungal activity.
+Fenchone protects yeast cells from H2O2 induced cytotoxicity and is cytotoxic to cancerous Hela cells (IC50: 12.63±0.12 μM).
+Fenchone treatment also showed the reduced activity of antioxidant enzymes i.e glutathione-S-transferase, catalase and lipid peroxidase.

 Conclusion: To the best of our knowledge, this is the first report that used structural similarity searching to explore the biological activities of fenchone.

 Fenchone, fennel, similarity searching, molecular docking, cytoprotective, camphor.